Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>

-The chanegs are compiles as shown below
+The changes are compiles as shown below
 </br> <b>(we added the code chanegs in common.cds but compiling is done for sample.cds file which uses it)</b>

 </br>